app-generator/app-generator/docs/source/developer-tools/dynamic-django/index.rst

 Running the project
 -------------------

-You can run Rocket Django locally or deploy it on Render.
+You can run Dynamic Django locally or deploy it on Render.
 If you want to run the server locally, you'll need to run the following command:

 .. code-block:: bash